tomordonez/tomordonez.github.io/_posts/2017-09-15-sourcing-twitter-api.md

   - /sourcing-twitter-api.html
 categories: [Recruiting]
 image: assets/images/7.jpg
-tags: [sourcing, recruiting, getting data, twitter api]
+tags: [sourcing, twitter api, twitter]
 ---

 Follow this process for sourcing with the Twitter API.
 Getting data using Ruby and the Twitter API